 Bharat Interface for Money (BHIM) is a mobile payments application based on NPCI’s Unified Payments Interface (UPI).
-BHIM is developed by National Payments Corporation of India (NPCI)—the umbrella organisation for all retail payments system in India.
+BHIM is developed by the National Payments Corporation of India (NPCI)—the umbrella organization for all retail payment systems in India.

 BHIM is an important topic for the IAS Exam.
 Candidates can also download the notes PDF at the end of this article.

 |Enhance your IAS Exam preparation by attempting the CSAT Mock Test now!!

 Candidates appearing for the exam check the following links to strengthen their preparation: